Clarity-Digital-Twin/yc-cofounder-bot/docs/12-prompts-and-rubric.md

 ## OpenAI CUA System Prompt

-Used with OpenAI Computer Use (Agents SDK) as the system instructions:
+Used with OpenAI Computer Use (Responses API) as the system instructions:

 ```
 ROLE: system